o3de/rfcs/.github/ISSUE_TEMPLATE/rfc-feature.md

 - Explain any disadvantages for someone to use this feature

 ### How will this be implemented or integrated into the O3DE environment?
-- Explain how this will be integrated within codebase of O3DE and any special library or technical stack reqruiements.
+- Explain how a developer will integrate this into the codebase of O3DE and provide any specific library or technical stack requirements.

 ### Are there any alternatives to this feature?
 - Provide any other designs that have been considered.
-Explain what the impact might be to not doing this.
+Explain what the impact might be of not doing this.
 - If there is any prior art or approaches with other frameworks in the same domain, explain how they may have solved this problem or implemented this feature.

 ### How will users learn this feature?
-- Detail how it can be best presented and how it is used as an extension or as a standalone tool used with O3DE.
+- Detail how it can be best presented and how it is used as an extension or a standalone tool used with O3DE.
-- Explain if and how it may change the approach of how individuals would use the platform and if any documentation must be changed or reorganized.
+- Explain if and how it may change how individuals would use the platform and if any documentation must be changed or reorganized.
 - Explain how it would be taught to new and existing O3DE users.

 ### Are there any open questions?